 Hi, My name is Lucy and I live in Birmingham with my family and my retriever, Ben.
-I was born with Cerebral Palsy and rely completely on my electric wheelchair to get around.
-I love visiting the theatre and my favourite production is Wicked.
-I’m also a proud member of my local wheelchair dance group, Freewheelin‘.
-In October 2018 we won gold in our category and more recently have been featured on BBC news.
+I was born three months early and rely completely on my electric wheelchair to get around.

 The fact that I chose to create this blog on #AccessDay is a complete but very fitting coincidence.